 The good breakfast keeps energy levels high.
 The water does two things.
 First, it makes you think better.
 Second, it makes sure you take a break every hour or so, so you stretch, rest your eyes, and have a mini-break at regular intervals.

-The coordination with Angela lets her know that I’m going nova and removes that wasted 30-45 minutes when we’re both trying to figure out what the other is doing for lunch.
-The quick lunch ensures you don’t disengage from what you’re doing.
+The coordination with Angela lets her know that I’m going nova and removes those wasted 30–45 minutes when we’re both trying to figure out what the other is doing for lunch.
+The quick lunch ensures that you don’t disengage from what you’re doing.

 I’ll warn you that if you do this, you may not be good for a whole lot of work afterward, unless you’ve got much more mental fortitude than I do.
 Just make sure you do the right things during that block so that you’ll feel rewarded for what you’ve done.